eclipse-apoapsis/ort-server/README.md

 ### Debugging

-To debug the ORT server in Intellij, you can use a composition without the server:
+To debug the ORT server in IntelliJ, you can use a composition without the server:

 ```shell
 docker compose -f docker-compose-dev.yml up
 ```

-then execute the ORT server in IntelliJ with the run configuration "Run ORT Server".
+Then execute the ORT server in IntelliJ with the run configuration "Run ORT Server".

 **Do not use the Docker Compose setup in production as it uses multiple insecure defaults, like providing KeyCloak without TLS.**